 Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
 (Core)

 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Dermatology or the American Osteopathic Board of Dermatology, or possess qualifications judged acceptable to the Review Committee.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Psychiatry and Neurology or possess qualifications judged acceptable to the Review Committee.
 (Core)